 - Stage 4 – prepare the technical information to form a building regulations submission along with construction information.
 Depending on the size and complexity of a project the level of information produced can vary.
 Standard information would be plans, detailed sections and elevations.
 Additional information may be electrical and lighting, heat and power, sustainable assessment, construction details, fixtures and finishes and landscaping.
 There is no limit to the amount of information that can be produced.

 Estimated percentage of fees – Stage 4 = 35%

-Stage 4 can also include procurement, tendering and tender analysis.
-Meeting of contractors, agreeing a contract sum and contract type.
+Stage 4 can also include procurement, tendering and tender analysis. as well as the meeting of contractors, agreeing on a contract sum and finalising the contract type.

 Estimated percentage of fees – Procurement and tendering = 10%